jsw68/ZmanimAPI/README.md

 3. URL/us/zip_code - This gives the Zmanim for the area with the zip code of zip_code.
 4. URL/us/zip_code/date - Same as number 3 except with an optional date string at the end in the form YYY-MM-DD.

-If you want to search in the web browser, use URL/search.
-There is an option for search by city name or by zip code (us only).
-There is also a date option.

 #### ToDo
 1. Add API view and regular view for cities outside of the search function.